Krasnomakov/EventDrivenArchitecture/README.md

 # EventDrivenArchitecture

 ## Overview
-This repository contains prototypes and components of an AI event-driven architecture for controlling 8-bit LED screen.
+This repository contains prototypes and components of an AI event-driven architecture for controlling 8-bit LED screen simulation.
 The project includes several modes such as animations, drawing, games, and interaction with large language models (LLMs).

 ## Folder Structure